FelistaMuganda/Predicting-NBA-Players-Salaries---Regression/README.md

 intervals, age was binned into 3 year intervals and Experience into 3 bins: ‘0-3’ , ‘4-16’, ‘17-21’
 based on the similar coefficients observed between 0-3 years, 4-6 years’ experience, and 17-21 years.

+The notebook includes:
+1. Exploratory Data Analysis
+2. Modelling process :
+      .
+Base model - linear regression
+      .
+Variable selection using AIC and BIC methods - Starting out with a linear regression, we expected a lot of the variables to be dropped, due to high correlation between the variables.
+      .
+Evaluation of whether the data fits a linear model using residual and Q-Q plots and RMSE .
+Log transformation to better fit a linear regression
+3. Interprating the model

+# Conclusion
+In summary, a player earnings are significantly impacted mainly by his scoring ability (measured by points per game, effective field goals percentage, rebounds and the assists the player made to help another player score) and declines with increasing personal fouls.
+Players who are efficient scorers and low on fouls have a higher salary.
+Mid-range experience (4-16 years) is also the peak of increasing salary.
+After a certain number of years, experience does not add too much value to a player’s technique